rotexsoft/slim-skeleton-mvc-app/documentation/QUICKSTART.md

             ```php
             <?php
-                //You can access this renderer from within your controller methods like so:
+                // You can access this renderer from within your controller methods like so:
-                $this->view_renderer; //it is automatically set as a property of the controller
+                $this->view_renderer; // it is automatically set as a property of the controller
-                                      //object, as long as your controller object which should be
+                                      // object, as long as your controller object extends
-                                      //extending \Slim3MvcTools\Controllers\BaseController calls
-                                      //parent::__construct(...) in its own constructor.
+                                      // \Slim3MvcTools\Controllers\BaseController.

-                //You can also access this renderer from within your controller methods like so:
+                // You can also access this renderer from within your controller methods like so:
-                $this->container->get('new_view_renderer'); //keep in mind that accessing it like
+                $this->container->get('new_view_renderer'); // keep in mind that accessing it like
-                                                            //this returns a new instance with
+                                                            // this returns a new instance with
-                                                            //each call.
+                                                            // each call.

-                //There is also a helper method available in all your controllers that
+                // There is also a helper method available in all your controllers that
-                //extend \Slim3MvcTools\Controllers\BaseController called renderView
+                // extend \Slim3MvcTools\Controllers\BaseController called renderView
-                //via which you can interact with $this->view_renderer
+                // via which you can interact with $this->view_renderer
             ?>
             ```